wp-plugins/responsive-mortgage-calculator/readme.txt

 3. A longer summary of the mortgage details is displayed when the ‘inspector’ icon is clicked.

 == Changelog ==

+= 2.2.4 =

+* Detailed summary now has slide animation when toggle is clicked
+* Works over SSL
+* Now performs a basic calculation on the server and returns a payment if no JavaScript is available
+* Hopefully solved the nested shortcode issue that prevent JavaScript from loading with Visual Composer.
+Fingers crossed.

+= 2.2.3 =

+* Changed default compounding period to monthly
+* You can now set whether amortization period is in years or months

+= 2.2.2 =

+* Fixed a JavaScript bug where the {code} tag was being replace by “null” if there was no currency code

 = 2.2.1 =